Cervical spondylosis and radiculopathy

 Cervical spondylosis and radiculopathy are two medical terms that are often linked together in medical literature.
 That’s because spondylosis frequently causes radiculopathy in patients.
-To understand the relationship between cervical spondylosis and radiculopathy, we must first examine what the conditions are, and how they affect the people afflicted with them.
+To understand the relationship between cervical spondylosis and radiculopathy, we must first examine what the conditions are and how they affect the people afflicted with them through the following article.

 What is cervical spondylosis?

-When people get older, they start to lose moisture and elasticity in the soft tissues of the back: tendons, ligaments and especially the gel-filled cartilage pads (discs) that act as cushions between vertebrae.
-As these discs dry out, they become more fragile, and cracks and fissures can form.
+Cervical spondylosis is described as a degenerative condition that affects the vertebrae and soft tissues in the cervical portion of the spine (the neck) as we age.
+When people get older, they start to lose moisture and elasticity in the soft tissues of the back consisting of tendons, ligaments and the gel-filled cartilage pads (discs) that act as cushions between vertebrae.
+As these discs dry out, they become more fragile, causing cracks and fissures to form.
 If the discs become damaged enough, conditions like disc herniation and degenerative disc disease can develop.

-Spondylosis also usually involves the wearing away of cartilage around spinal joints.
+Spondylosis also usually involves cartilage wearing away around the spinal joints.
 Early in life, these joints are wrapped in protective membranes of cartilage to keep the bones of the joint from grinding against each other.
 Once that protective layer is worn, these bones can easily sustain damage.
 As the bones try to repair themselves, they can develop osteophytes, also known as bone spurs, which are abnormal protrusions from the bone.

 How does cervical spondylosis cause radiculopathy?